mm6/InternetOfThingsCourse/projects/project1/Project1.md

 ```
 /*
 Author: mm6 with various code snippets taken from Particle.io.
-This firmware generates periodic heartbeats from an Photon 2 to
+This firmware generates periodic heartbeats from a Photon 2 to
 the Particle cloud using Particle.publish(string name,string value).
 The first argument will be the name of the event.
 The event name is
 'heartbeat'.
 The second argument will be a JSON string holding